Featured

 ….Ventilatory Threshold, VO2max, Heart Rate Reserve, Block Training, HIIT, Critical Velocity, Periodization, Maffetone…..

-Begs the question: is there a right way to train?
-And the answer to that is, as usual: it depends.
+Begs the question: is there a “right” way to train?
+The answer to that is: it depends.
 Most certainly there are different routes that can lead to success.
 Therefore, when asking this question, be assured there will be as many answers as there are ways to become a better runner – assuming this is the ultimate goal of training.

 What’s clear, however: there isn’t one “best” or “right” way to train.
 And that’s for a variety of reasons: